 What is the impact and where does it occur?
-What Management Approach is the organization's involvement in the impact?

-Vitarich's supplier accreditation requirements While Vitarich has not yet institutionalized its contribute not only to ensuring that its business supplier accreditation policy, it has been operates within the bounds of law but also ensures following the standards in the ISO Manual and in that its suppliers conduct their businesses within the the list of requirements in its Supplier bounds of law.
-It contributes to the government in Accreditation Form.
-It requires suppliers to terms of compliance with laws and public policies.
-Itsubmit their Business Permit, Certification of helps the government save money on pursuing Registration, Income Tax Return, Audited administrative and/or criminal action/s against erring Financial Statement, among others.

-Environmental performance is considered What are the Risk/s Identified? through the requirement of submission of applicable environmental permits together with Since Vitarich's procurement policy has not yet been their business permits.
-It ensures also that the suppliers are not engaged in forced labor and institutionalized, business interruptions may happen. child labor and that it upholds human rights Conducts amounting to unethical or illegal acts may through their certificates of registration and happen due to the absence of a separatesupporting documents thereof such as the number and profile of manpower are declared. procurement policy.
-Bribery and corruption are considered by also What are the Opportunity/ies Identified? looking at the suppliers' income tax returns, audited financial statements and sample businesses.
+What is the organization's involvement in the impact?
+Management Approach Vitarich's supplier accreditation requirements While Vitarich has not yet institutionalized its contribute not only to ensuring that its business operates within the bounds of law but also ensures that its suppliers conduct their businesses within the bounds of law.
+It contributes to the government in , , , , , , , , , , , , , , , , , , , , terms of compliance with laws and public policies.
+It helps the government save money on pursuing - administrative and/or criminal action/s against erring Financial Statement, among others. corporations.
+Environmental performance is considered - through the requirement of submission of applicable environmental permits together with Since Vitarich's procurement policy has not yet been suppliers are not engaged in forced labor and institutionalized, business interruptions may happen. child labor and that it upholds human rights Conducts amounting to unethical or illegal acts may happen due to the absence of a separate number and profile of manpower are declared. proceducing policy.
+Bribery and corruption are considered by also What are the Opportunity/ies Identified? looking at the suppliers' income tax returns, audited financial statements and sample Having an established and separate procurement purchase orders.
+The company also makes sure policy will contribute to the growth of the suppliers as that it deals with an authorized person by the they will also be able to embed sustainability in their supplier by requiring a Board/Partnership businesses.
 Helping or contributing to suppliers' resolution/authorization letter from proprietor, growth will, in turn, lead the company to a stronger as the case may be, authorizing its representative. relationship with all suppliers.

 Further, realizing the risks and opportunities on having an established and separate supplier accreditation policy, the company commits to institutionalize its supplier accreditation policy.